kindlerprince/Tries/README.md

 # Tries

-* This data structure is used for efficient storing of words
+* This data structure is used for efficient storage of words
 * On linux System
   ```
 	g++ tries.cpp